Daniela Jauk-Ajamie, Ph.D.

 DelSesto, Mathhew, Daniela Jauk-Ajamie, Elizabeth Lara, and Shea Zwerver, S. 2023.
 “An Introduction to Socio-Ecological Initiatives in Prisons, Jails, And Communities Impacted by Incarceration.”
 Pp. 186-205 in Handbook of the American Society of Criminology’s Division on Corrections & Sentencing, edited by Danielle Rudes, Gaylene Armstrong, Kimberly Kras, TaLisa Carter.
 London and Oxon: Routledge.
 ISBN 9781032449906.

 Jauk-Ajamie, Daniela.
 2023b.
-“Women And Girls Behind Bars in The United States: A Hidden And Vulnerable Population in Pandemic Times,” Pp. 245-261 in Women and COVID-19: A Clinical and Applied Sociological Focus on Family, Work and Community, edited by M. Seedat and Z. Toyo, London: Routledge. ebook ISBN 9781003267133
+“Women Behind Bars in The United States: A Hidden And Vulnerable Population in Pandemic Times,” Pp. 245-261 in Women and COVID-19: A Clinical and Applied Sociological Focus on Family, Work and Community, edited by M. Seedat and Z. Toyo, London: Routledge. ebook ISBN 9781003267133

 Jauk, Daniela, Brenda Gill, Sharon Everhardt, and Christie Caruana.
 2022.
 “Systemic Inequality, Sustainability, and COVID-19 in US Prisons: A Sociological Exploration of Women’s Prison Gardens in Pandemic Times.”
 Pp. 185-209 in Systemic Inequality, Sustainability and COVID-19 (Research in Political Sociology, Vol. 29), edited by S. Aladuwaka, B. Wejnert, and R. Alagan.
 Bingley: Emerald Publishing Limited, DOI:10.1108/S0895-993520220000029015.